 The Perkin Elmer JANUS Automated Workstation delivers many dispense technologies reunited on one instrument.
 These are very performing, effective and multi-purpose robots.
 They are been designed to automated the preparation and the manipulation of samples.
 Compatible with tubes, vials, 96-well microplates and 384-well microplates, they are adaptable to any application labware.
 Our three JANUS station, including one work-station located in a pre-PCR room, are equiped with an 8-tip dispense arm Varispan and two of these stations also have an 96-tip Modular Dispense Technology (MDT) dispense arms.
 These two arms are independant from each other and moves in the three cartesian directions X-Y-Z. The pipetting range starts at 2 uL and goes to 1 mL.
 Their flexibility offer us the automation of our protocoles and the reproductibility of our results.

 Qubit Fluorometer 3.0

-The Qubit Fluorometer 3.0 is the next-generation of the benchtop fluorometer who measure precisely the DNA, the RNA or the protein in your samples.
-The Qbit use dye who is selective for the biomolecule of interest and didn’t detect other molecule that maybe present in the sample.
+The Qubit Fluorometer 3.0 is the new generation of benchtop fluorometer that precisely measure DNA, RNA or protein content in samples.
+The Qbit uses dyes that are selective for the biomolecule of interest.
 These dyes emit only when bound to the molecule, even at low concentration.